JiriKrblich/English4Designer/02-first-impression/02-first-impression.md

 ---
 ## What about now?

-Sadly, our tweak team has split up, so I continue in the practical effects and product design!
+Sadly, our TWEAK team has split up, so I continue in the practical effects and product design!

 ### Josef František (short documentary movie)